The vital role of pets in end of life care and planning

 Animals are often considered a person’s best friend, and for those who have had to part with a beloved pet as they approach the end of life, animals can also provide crucial support in dealing with grief and loss.
 The bond between humans and their pets is profound, making the loss of a pet incredibly painful.
 Support animals and therapy pets can also serve to offer comfort during this grieving process, providing a sense of continuity and connection.

 Hospice and palliative care programs often include pet loss support as part of their services, recognising the importance of addressing the emotional impact of losing a pet.
-These programs can provide resources and counseling to help individuals cope with their grief and find ways to honour the memory of their pets.
+These programs can provide resources and counselling to help individuals cope with their grief and find ways to honour the memory of their pets.
 Your local hospice provider can provide you with further information on these services.

 Organising funerals for our beloved pets

-Funerals for pets have become an important ritual for many people, offering a way to honor and remember their beloved animal companions.
+Funerals for pets have become an important ritual for many people, offering a way to honour and remember their beloved animal companions.
 These ceremonies provide a sense of closure and allow pet owners to express their grief, acknowledging the deep emotional bond they shared with their pets.
 Losing a pet for many is no different than losing a family member.

 Pet funerals can vary widely in format, from informal backyard gatherings to more formal services at pet cemeteries.
 Many people often choose to bury their pets in their gardens or in designated pet cemeteries, marking the spot with a headstone, a special plant, or an apple tree.
 Others may choose to opt for cremation, keeping the ashes in a decorative urn or scattering them in a place that held significance to them.